Garbage Day Could Be Payday! 3 Ways to Turn Your Trash Into Cash

-Amazingly, some people were, and photographer Gregg Segal captured the results in his startling series “7 Days of Garbage.”
-You can take a look at what a typical week of trash looks like for different households in this recent article on Slate.
+Photographer Gregg Segal captured the results in his startling series “7 Days of Garbage.”
+You can take a look at what a typical week of trash looks like for different households in this article on Slate.

 We see two morals in this pungent story:

 - Americans produce a scary amount of trash.

 - Some of that trash could be put to better use — making us cold, hard cash.

 We took a closer look at these unpleasant but powerful photos to identify three ways these people could be turning their trash into cash — and you could be, too.

 1. How to Make Money Recycling

 Instead of tossing items that aren’t biodegradable, find recycling centers that’ll pay you for them.

 Depending on your state’s return laws, you can save cans and return them to your local grocery store or recycling center for profit.